Time-Restricted eating and HIIT show promise for metabolic syndrome

 Summary

-This study looked at whether eating only during a specific window each day (time-restricted eating) combined with short, intense exercise (high-intensity interval training) can improve health markers in people with metabolic syndrome.
-200 overweight or obese adults with metabolic syndrome took part for 16 weeks.
-Researchers measured changes in metabolic syndrome components, body composition, and fitness to see if these lifestyle changes help control the condition.
+This study looked at whether eating only during a 10-hour window each day and doing high-intensity interval training three times a week can improve health in people with metabolic syndrome.
+Two hundred adults took part for 16 weeks.
+Researchers measured changes in metabolic syndrome score, body composition, and fitness.

 Get updates